beatrixwashere/jackalope/README.md

 3. download `jackalope.dll` from the releases tab on the right, and put it into your `BepInEx/plugins` folder
 4. *(optional)* for debugging, open `BepInEx/config/BepInEx.cfg` and set `Enabled` equal to `true` under `[Logging.Console]`
 5. run `UltimateChickenHorse.exe`
+6. *(optional)* download the [bepinex config manager](https://github.com/BepInEx/BepInEx.ConfigurationManager) and extract it into your uch folder

 ---